godhelpjun/mk-sql-data/EXPORT-..-RECORDS.md

 ## Explanation

-The EXPORT command defines the amount of records mk-sql-data should generate.
+The EXPORT command defines the amount of records mk-sql-data should generate and write into the SQL file.

 ## Syntax: